Coach Dean

 What type of races can Coach Dean help me prepare for?+

-That said, connecting Strava unlocks the best version of Coach Dean.
-He'll analyze your history to build a sharper plan from day one, and send you coaching feedback within minutes of every run finishing — pace trends, effort level, whether the workout matched the intent.
+Technically no, all you need is a phone number.
+But connecting Strava unlocks the best version of Coach Dean.
+He pulls your full activity history (recent paces, long run efforts, workout splits) to build a real picture of your fitness before your first plan is written, and sends you coaching feedback within minutes of every run finishing.
 It's the feature testers have found most valuable.

 Does Coach Dean build me a training plan?+